raselkarim7/navbar-sidebar-by-grid-and-flex/README.md

 ### Implemented navbar sidebar by Grid and Flex both.

 - Switch between 'flex-layout' and 'grid-layout' branch to see the code.
+- 'flex-layout' branch has sidebar transition, but the grid-layout branch has not.